continuent/puppet-selinux/README.markdown

 (selboolean) that puppet provides.
 This module use the other SELinux resource type, selmodule to load the module.

+This project has been forked from https://github.com/spiette/puppet-selinux as we needed a version that worked this Centos7.
+The original project appears to have been abandonded.

 # Requirements
 - puppet >= 2.7
 - RedHat/Fedora based distribution